R-GENLIB/simuhaplo_functions/example2/README.md

 and then identify the path of inheritance.

-For this example we will use a small sub-tree of the 58942 individual Montreal genealogy used in the other example.
+For this example we will use a small sub-tree of the 58942 individual example genealogy used in the other example.
 Load in example genealogy:

 ``` r